-UNITED WAY OF MCLEOD COUNTY (Community Initiatives Program)
+UNITED WAY OF McLEOD COUNTY (Community Imitative)

 This program has been established to help the United Way of McLeod County and its’ board of directors create new programs, or partner with other agencies to help move the organization’s community impact strategies along.
 It will be used to address identified problems in McLeod County communities.

-WEST CENTRAL INDUSTRIES (Employment Services Program)
+WEST CENTRAL INDUSTRIES (Employment Services Program and Thrift Store Project)